Middle Temple: Badge and coat of arms

-The badge of the Middle Temple consists of the Lamb of God with a flag bearing the Saint George's Cross.
+The badge of the Middle Temple consists of the Lamb of God carrying a flag bearing the Saint George's Cross.
 This symbol appears in the centre of the Inn's coat of arms, against a background consisting of the same cross (a red cross on a white field).
 The cross, and the lamb with the flag, each were symbols of the Knights Templar.

 Qualifying sessions

 The Inn's student members are required to attend a minimum of 10 qualifying sessions, 6 of which must be attended in person, either at the Inn or "on circuit" (outside London).
 Qualifying sessions, formerly known as "dinners", combine collegiate and educational elements and will usually combine a dinner or reception with lectures, debates, mooting, or musical performances, often taking place in The Hall.